preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

 There are three sets of measures that can be run using the QAP software package:

-* Anatomical spatial measures
+* Spatial anatomical measures
-* Functional (4D timeseries) spatial measures
+* Spatial functional measures, which use the mean functional image.
-* Functional (4D timeseries) temporal measures
+* Temporal functional measures, which use the functional timeseries.

 The following sections will describe the measures belonging to these sets in detail.
 The label used in the CSV files output by QAP is designated by brackets after the long form measure name.